top of page

 All of the pictures in this volume stem from those analog originals which had been languishing at the bottom of my closet since 1978.
 In some cases the raw material is still recognizable, and in others, it has evolved into something never before seen.
 Regarding the picture of my father on the cover, it came from a photo shoot I was compelled to do for my odious commercial photography class at PCA.
 If I could travel back in time 47 years and show the current version of this picture to my teacher, I’m pretty sure he would flunk me.

 Signed copies are $30 (plus $5 for US shipping).
-Order through our Etsy page or contact David directly at hauptschein@ameritech.net.
-Payment can be made via Zelle, Paypal, or personal check.
+Contact David at hauptschein@ameritech.net

 This collection of five mind-bending page-turners by David Hauptschein is hard to put down.
 An Alchemy of Flesh and Other Plays runs the theatrical gamut, from crooked humor to suspense and paranoia.
 Hauptschein’s works lie somewhere between the avant-garde and the traditional, on the border between the real and the surreal.
 Meet intriguing characters like romantic stalker Louis Capello and his blood brother Darryl, a hopeless hypochondriac; and Lulu, Wes’ elusive girlfriend, who speaks her own cryptic brand of English.
 The plays in this book, which have been produced in Chicago; New York; London; Manchester, England; and Edinburgh, Scotland; are: An Alchemy of Flesh; The Persecution of Arnold Petch; The Gurney; The Ballad of Johnny 5 Star; and Breakdown and Out.